 Tejas has also immersed himself into volunteering and outreach, amassing over 850 hours of service.
 He has instructed research programs for the United States Department of Agriculture (USDA) and has created a nonprofit organization devoted to teaching CPR and basic life-saving skills.
 Tejas has taught in the local community as well as abroad, such as in the rural villages of South India.

-Outside of science and service, Tejas is a contributing author for The Huffington Post and was the Editor-in-Chief of an international online magazine.
+Outside of science and service, Tejas enjoys writing.
+He is a contributing author for The Huffington Post and was the Editor-in-Chief of an international online magazine.

-Tejas’ long-term goals include pursuing a career in the medical field, either as a physician (MD) or a medical scientist (MD-PhD).
+Tejas’ long-term goals include pursuing a career in the medical field, as a physician and medical scientist.